jackosx/comp20-joshea/2048-changes/README.md

     grid
     username

-Completion time: 8hrs?
-Not sure
+Completion time: 6hrs?
+Not sure I spent a while trying to make the prompt appear after the Game Over message